African Intelligence. Artificial Intelligence. AI. Aeeiee.

 So Aeeiee was born, first as a Software Development company, then a Hosting & Cloud Solutions company, and finally as an Artificial Intelligence company.

 Aeeiee has been running profitably for its entire existence – almost 4 years – with no venture capital funding.
 Aeeiee has already built a suite of iOS apps, web apps, and cloud solutions with a 5 year development roadmap currently in progress.
-The latest thing being worked on at Aeeiee is consumer-facing scalable Hosting Platform built on AWS, with a launch planned for October 2019.
+The latest thing being worked on at Aeeiee is body scanning using Machine Learning for our Dress Measurement app.

 David is now married and a father of 4, has had the opportunity to build a team from friends both old and new, including Matthew Magruder, who was part of Ovi Corporation back in 2005.
 Aeeiee’s team is comprised of engineers, data scientists, analysts, marketers, and business developers with a drive to build a 21st century Pan-African company.